alibaba/clusterdata/cluster-trace-v2018/README.md

 **Some explanation of common fields.**

-* time_stamp, start_time and end_time: These fields in the tables are all with unit "second" and the number if the difference of between the actual time and the beginning of the period over which the trace is sampled.
+* time_stamp, start_time and end_time: These fields in the tables are all with unit "second" and the number if the difference between the actual time and the beginning of the period over which the trace is sampled.
 The beginning of period is 0.
 * For confidential reason, we normalize some values such as memory size and disk size and rescale such field between [0, 100].
 However, there are some invalid values and they are set to either -1 or 101.

 ## 2.3 DAG of batch worloads

 *In this version of cluster data, we include many types of batch wokrloads.
-Most of them are DAGs while some of them are not.
+Most of them are DAGs, while some of them are not.
 For those tasks that are not DAGs, we name them using random characters, such as `task_Nzg3ODAwNDgzMTAwNTc2NTQ2Mw==` or `task_Nzg3ODAwNDgzMTAwODc2NTQ3MQ==`.
 These tasks can be treated as independent tasks.
 In the remainder of this section, we explain how to deduce DAG of a job from the task names.*

 A complete batch computation job can be described using "job-task-instance" model.
 We will describe the meaning of each term and how the DAG information is expressed in the trace.

-A job is typically consisted of several tasks whose depencies are expressed by DAG (Directed Acyclic Graph).
-Each task has a number of instances, and only when all the instances of a task are completed can a task be considered as "finished", i.e. if task-2 is depending on task-1, any instance of task-2 cannot be started before all the instances of task-1 are completed.
+A job is typically consisted of several tasks whose dependencies are expressed by DAG (Directed Acyclic Graph).
+Each task has a number of instances, and only when all the instances of a task are completed, a task can be considered as "finished", i.e. if task-2 is depending on task-1, any instance of task-2 cannot be started before all the instances of task-1 are completed.
 The DAG of tasks in a job can be deduced from the `task_name` field of all tasks of this job, and it is explained with the following example.

 The DAG of Job-A is shown in the following figure.
 Job-A is consisted of 5 tasks with some dependencies.
 The DAG of the 5 tasks are expressed with their `task_name`.
 For each task: